Congratulations! You’ve just found the best list of the top 1000 most common Italian words.

 Those patterns are acquired almost unconsciously, while the very act of speaking bypassing translation will get you to think in Italian.

-What’s more, since these are audio lessons, you’ll learn the 1000 most common Italian words with pronunciation.
+What’s more, since these are audio lessons, you’ll learn the new words with pronunciation.